 Recommended by Size from Survey Suzi

-Our favorite place that we visited in Paris on our family vacation was Luxembourg Gardens.
-These 23 hectares of beautiful gardens are home to the Luxembourg Palace where the French Senate now resides.
-However, the main attraction is the gardens themselves and are perfect if you’re looking for places to visit in Paris with kids.
+Our favourite place in Paris on our family vacation was Luxembourg Gardens.
+These 23 hectares of beautiful gardens are home to the Luxembourg Palace, where the French Senate now resides.
+However, the main attraction is the gardens themselves, which are perfect if you’re looking for places to visit in Paris with kids.

 The gardens consist of manicured lawns, formal terraces, many trees, tennis courts, orchards, puppet shows, an art museum, a great kids playground and the Grand Bassin, an ornamental pond.
-Our favorite part is the Grand Bassin where kids can hire a toy sailboat and sail it on the pond.
-They come in different nationalities and the kids loved sailing their French sailboat around with the help of a stick.
+Our favourite part is the Grand Bassin, where kids can hire a toy sailboat and sail it on the pond.
+They come from different nationalities, and the kids loved sailing their French sailboat around with the help of a stick.

 11. Eat Ice Cream in Berthillon